WaxOn/WaxOff

 -

-loudnormfilter measures integrated loudness (I), true peak (TP), and loudness range (LRA) for the entire file.
-If Phase Rotation is enabled, a 150 Hz allpass is applied before measurement so the rotation is accounted for in the measured values.
-The measured values feed the next pass. -
+loudnormfilter, which measures integrated loudness (I), true peak (TP), and loudness range (LRA) for the entire file.
+The allpass runs first so the TP measurement reflects the post-rotation peak budget; the measured values feed the next pass. -

 Normalization Pass The same filter chain runs again with